๐ŸงฌBiochemistry

 Substrate-Level Phosphorylation and Oxidation

-This portion of the cycle captures energy directly as GTP and generates FADH2FADH_2 through a membrane-bound enzyme complex.
+This portion of the cycle captures energy directly as GTP and generates FADH2FADH_2 through a membrane-bound enzyme.

 Succinate

-• Four-carbon dicarboxylic acid formed when succinyl-CoA synthetase cleaves the thioester bond, coupling it to GTP synthesis (the cycle's only substrate-level phosphorylation)
+• Four-carbon dicarboxylic acid formed when succinyl-CoA synthetase cleaves the thioester bond, coupling the released energy to GTP synthesis.
+This is the cycle's only substrate-level phosphorylation

-• Accumulates in certain cancers—mutations in succinate dehydrogenase cause succinate buildup, stabilizing HIF-1α and promoting tumor growth
+• Accumulates in certain cancers: loss-of-function mutations in succinate dehydrogenase cause succinate buildup, which inhibits prolyl hydroxylases and stabilizes HIF-1ฮฑ, promoting angiogenesis and tumor growth (an "oncometabolite" effect)

 Fumarate